Learning Trivializing Gradient Flows for Lattice Gauge Theories

 Furthermore, it can be shown that the adjoint state $\lambda_0$ corresponds to the force of the action \eqref{eq:zeroflowtimeaction} at zero flow time

 We note that this force can be used for a Hybrid Monte Carlo algorithm in the trivialized field $V$.
 We plan to explore this possibility as part of future work. \\

-\paragraph{Numerical Results.} We compare our method to the state-of-the-art deep-learning approach of \cite{boyda2021sampling} which we estimate to use $\mathcal{O}(10^6)$ parameters.
+\paragraph{Numerical Results.} We compare our method to the state-of-the-art deep-learning approach of \cite{boyda2021sampling} which we estimate uses $\mathcal{O}(10^6)$ parameters.
 In order to compare, we closely follow their reported experiments.
 To this end, we consider the two-dimensional $SU(3)$ Yang-Mills theory with the standard Wilson action

 where $\mathcal{W}_0$ denotes the sum of plaquettes.
-We train on a 16$\times$16 lattice size with $\beta 4.0$, $5.0$, and $6.0$ using two architectures: Model A and B. Model A has 14 free parameters and uses affine linear coefficient functions for the seven Wilson loops of Lüscher's perturbative construction.
+We train on a 16$\times$16 lattice size with $\beta 4.0$, $5.0$, and $6.0$ using two architectures: models A and B. Model A has 14 free parameters and uses affine linear coefficient functions for the seven Wilson loops of L\"uscher's perturbative construction.
 Model B has 420 free parameters and uses cubic splines with 10 knots as coefficient functions for 42 Wilson loops.
 Namely, all loops up to length 8 in combination with their moments and correlation functions of plaquettes are included in its flow action \eqref{eq:flow_action}.
 We refer to the Supplementary Material for a detailed description.

 The training of model A is initialized using L\"uscher's perturbative solution.
 Since the flow action is a simple linear combination of Wilson loops, we initialize the training of model B from the trained model A. Specifically, we initialize the more expressive cubic spline coefficient functions such that they reproduce the affine linear coefficient functions learnt by the smaller model A and initialize the coefficients of the additional Wilson loops by small random numbers.
 This possibility for progressive training is a notable advantage of our approach.